RasaHQ/rasa/docs/nlu/data-format.rst

 Intent Keywords
 ---------------
-Intent Keywords can be specified if the :ref:`KeywordIntentClassifier` is being used.
+Intent Keywords can be specified if the :ref:`keyword_intent_classifier` is being used.

 .. code-block:: json